SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vm.md

 - Hot upgrade: In the running state of the virtual machine, you can upgrade the CPU and memory of the virtual machine;
 - Base image: A base image that allows you to start a virtual machine through the base image and create a custom image based on the virtual machine.

-Note: Currently, only hot upgrade of virtual machines with Base image of `Centos 7.4` is supported, and online downgrade is not supported.
+> Currently, only hot upgrade of virtual machines with Base image of `Centos 7.4` is supported, and online downgrade is not supported.

 Virtual machines whose platforms support hot upgrade are automatically displayed on the list, as shown in the following figure: